-For a long time, climate scientists refused to attribute specific disasters to climate change, however a study by renowned climate scientist James Hansen and others in 2012 showed that the frequency of
+For a long time, climate scientists refused to attribute specific disasters to climate change, however a study by renowned climate scientist James Hansen and others in 2012 showed that the frequency of extreme weather events (which has increased by a factor of 50 in the last decade compared to the decades prior to 1980) has made certain disasters unexplainable without the influence of climate change.
+They conclude:

-We can state, with a high degree of confidence, that extreme anomalies such as [the heatwaves] in Texas and Oklahoma in 2011 and Moscow in 2010 were a consequence of global warming because their likelihood in the absence of global warming was exceedingly small.6
+We can state, with a high degree of confidence, that extreme anomalies such as [the heatwaves] in Texas and Oklahoma in 2011 and Moscow in 2010 were a consequence of global warming because their likelihood in the absence of global warming was exceedingly small.6 genic actions - in particular, population growth, urbanisation and the destruction of ecological and social resilience.